xarray-contrib/xarray-simlab/doc/io_storage.rst

 Zarr stores large multi-dimensional arrays as contiguous chunks.
-When opened as a ``xarray.Dataset``, xarray keeps track of those chunks, which enables efficient and parallel post-processing via the dask_ library (see section `parallel computing with Dask`_ in xarray's docs).
+When opened as a ``xarray.Dataset``, xarray keeps track of those chunks, which enables efficient and parallel post-processing via the dask_ library (see Section `parallel computing with Dask`_ in xarray's docs).

 .. _`storage alternatives`: https://zarr.readthedocs.io/en/stable/tutorial.html#storage-alternatives